 The procedure is usually performed by a radiologist (a specialist who is trained to interpret X-rays and performs X- ray guided diagnostic procedures).
 The procedure is usually done in the interventional X-ray department.
 The procedure lasts no more than 30 minutes.
 You will received mild sedation and local freezing to keep you comfortable while the G-tube is inserted.
-For more details, speak to our CF nurse practitioner, Kate Gent at the Adult CF program at St. Michael's hospital.
+For more details, speak to your CF clinic nurse for outpatient matters, or our resource nurse on the inpatient ward at St. Michael's Hospital.

 How long do I have to stay in the hospital?

 Generally speaking, if you are in stable health, it should take no more than 5 - 7 days of hospital stay.
 Occasionally, someone may need to receive a course of IV antibiotic to treat his/her chest infection first before proceeding with the G-tube.
 In this case, your hospital stay could be as long as 2-3 weeks.
 You will be admitted to the hospital on the day before you G- tube insertion.
 After G-tube is inserted, you will receive adequate pain medication to keep you comfortable enough to do deep breathing and cough and perform your usual physiotherapy to avoid chest infection.
 The remaining hospital days will be used to help you test out the right type of tube feeding formula, the proper rate of feeding during the night, and how to manage your feeding equipments i.e. setting up your night feeding, operating a feeding pump and how to clean your equipment.

 What are some of the benefits of G-tube feeding?